 The Automotive Research Centre Niedersachsen

-The NFF is one of the largest and most modern centres for mobility research at any German university and focuses on promising future-orientedtopics in vehicle and traffic research.
-As an interdisciplinary center, the NFF was founded in 2007 with the support of the state government of Lower Saxony and Volkswagen AG in order to establish the research region Braunschweig as a top location in vehicle technology with international rank.
-The result was an effective cooperation platform for joint research of industry and science with locations at the MobileLifeCampus in Wolfsburg and at the research airport in Braunschweig.
+The NFF is one of the most modern centers for mobility research at a German university and focuses on promising topics in vehicle and traffic engineering research.
+As an interdisciplinary center, the NFF was founded in 2007 with the support of the government of Lower Saxony and Volkswagen AG in order to establish the research region of Braunschweig as a top location in vehicle technology with an international standing.
+This has created an effective cooperation platform for joint research by industry and science with locations in Wolfsburg at the MobileLifeCampus and at the research airport in Braunschweig.

-From the existing social, environmental and economic requirements for the development of vehicle-related technologies and usage models, the NFF has developed the vision of Sustainable Mobility.
-It will be implemented in five scientific research fields (Intelligent Vehicle and Connected Driving, Low-Emission Vehicle, Flexible Vehicle Concepts and Vehicle Production, Mobility Management and Logistics, Electromobility) and will sustainably ensure the individual mobility needs in metropolitan areas:
+Based on the existing social, ecological and economic requirements for the development of vehicle-related technologies and usage models, the NFF has developed the vision of sustainable mobility.
+This is implemented in five scientific research fields and is intended to sustainably ensure individual mobility needs in metropolitan areas:

 The implementation of this research vision requires a broad and structurally anchored interdisciplinary cooperation of natural and engineering sciences as well as economics and social sciences.